gizmodata/oracle-parquet-dumper/README.md

                                   cases the object names (i.e. schema, table, and column names).  [default: no-lowercase-
                                   object-names; required]
-  --log-level TEXT                The logging level to use for the
-                                  application.
+  --parquet-max-file-size INTEGER
+                                  The maximum file size for the parquet files generated.
+Defaults to environment
+                                  variable: PARQUET_MAX_FILE_SIZE if set,
+                                  otherwise: 200,000,000.
+Note: this is not
+                                  the maximum size of the parquet file, but the maximum size of the file on disk.
+The actual parquet file may be larger due to compression.
+The file size is determined by the number of rows in the table and the batch size.
+The file size is not guaranteed to be less than this value, but it will be close.  [default: 200000000; required] --log-level TEXT                The logging level to use for the application.
 Defaults to environment
                                   variable: LOGGING_LEVEL if set, otherwise: